thisismalindu/my-website-blog/src/assembly-love.md

 tags: low-level, asm, kuppi, uni
 -->

-I think I just fell in love—with assembly language.
+I think I just fell in love - with assembly language.

 Not in a weird, obsessive way.
 More like the feeling of finally seeing what was behind the curtain of everything I’ve ever done in programming.